| |

 given way to a surge.
 Besides the features noted above,

-three kinds of developments have accompanied this surge.
+three kinds of developments have accompanied this

-First, the growing importance of unregulated hedge funds
+surge.
+First, the growing importance of unregulated

-are identified as foreign ''direct'' investments, even
+such that they are identified as foreign ''direct''

-though their objective is speculative.
-The evidence
+investments, even though their objective is speculative.

-developed countries indicates that their activity too
+firms in the developed countries indicates that their

-loan market.
-Since this new surge in credit rides on
+in the syndicated loan market.
+Since this new surge

-a wave of securitisation that transfers the risk associated
+in credit rides on a wave of securitisation that transfers

-others, accumulating risk does not serve as a deterrent
+mutual funds among others, accumulating risk does

-on banks creating such credit.
+not serve as a deterrent on banks creating such credit.

 There are a number of implications of these tendencies.